Multi-Year Budget

 The City of Saskatoon generates operating revenue to pay for the delivery of its programs and services from seven source categories: general revenues, taxation, franchise fees, grants-in-lieu of taxes, government transfers, user fees, and investment income.

-In 2022 and 2023, approximately half (49.5% and 50.4%) of the City’s 2022 and 2023 operating revenue comes from taxation.
+In 2026 and 2027, (51.4% and 51.8%) of the City’s operating revenue comes from taxation.
 Taxation has been steadily rising as a share of operating revenues for two reasons:

 - Tax-supported expenditures have been consistently increasing due to inflation, growth and service level increases; and